SamuelAdamsMcGuire/samueladamsmcguire.github.io/slides.md

 ::: incremental

 - Automate some of the manual tasks
-- Integrate options for selling the data
-- Integrate tracking of data growth/Other statistics
+- LLM/API to create descriptions
+- Enable Internal Data Marketplace/Subscriptions
+- Automate stats and tagging via odd-profiler
 - Your ideas?